Wedding Photography at Bristol Register Office/Old Council House

 Bristol Register Office for Your Wedding Photographer

 The Old Council House caters for weddings of most sizes.
-Whether it’s just you and your witnesses or you invite up to 150 guests, there is room to suit you and all your needs.
+So whether it’s just you and your witnesses or you invite up to 150 guests, there is room to suit you and your needs.

 The registrars are pretty relaxed about wedding photography with few rules.
 Some request that the use of flash is limited which isn’t much of a problem as the rooms are reasonably light.
 Most modern cameras can cope well in low light situations these days.